yellowbrickcode/MCW-Microservices-architecture/README.md

 ## Workshop

-In this workshop, you will look at the process of developing a proof of concept (POC) that will illustrate the use of many Azure features to support a highly scalable architecture based on Service Fabric, Functions and leveraging Azure Queues, CosmosDB migration from MongoDB, and other supporting features such as Azure AD and API Management.
+In this workshop, you will look at the process of developing a proof of concept (POC) that will illustrate the use of many Azure features to support a highly scalable architecture based on Service Fabric, Functions and leveraging Azure Queues, CosmosDB, and other supporting features such as Azure AD and API Management.

 ## Target Audience